 - A+ score for security with Qualys SSL Labs

-Users can join Runbox with a fake name if they wish.
-Even though an email address must be provided to sign up, users could theoretically use a burner email address.
-From that moment on, it is possible to make support requests from within the Runbox account -meaning that you don’t necessarily have to hold on to that burner address.
+Despite this, users can theoretically use a burner email address to subscribe.
+From that moment on, it is possible to make support requests from within the Runbox account -meaning that you don’t necessarily have to hold on to that burner address, either.

 The information provided by subscribers at the time of signing up to the service is retained for the period that it is necessary to provide the service.
 However, anybody that pays for a subscription should be aware that their data is also held for five years after the end of a subscription to comply with Norwegian bookkeeping laws.